16/07/2015 12:00 AM

 Substance and style!

 To many, a garden designer is responsible for artistic and creative input resulting in the origination of a stunning, designer inspired, perfectly styled garden.
-And whilst this is one aspect of their job, it is most certainly not the only role of the garden designer.
-In addition to delivering this creative flair and visionary thinking, a garden designer is there to guide you on a number of practical issues to ensure the final design delivers the functional as well as aesthetic benefits to suit you / your family’s lifestyle.
+Whilst this is one aspect of their job, it is most certainly not the only role of the garden designer or project manager.
+In addition to delivering this creative flair and visionary thinking, a garden designer is there to guide you through a number of practical issues to ensure the final design delivers the functional as well as aesthetic benefits to suit you / your family’s lifestyle.

 - Agreeing the preferred style of garden e.g. contemporary, minimalist, traditional cottage etc.

-- Identifying the main problems with the existing design e.g. limited shade, need to create boundaries between different zones of the garden, difficult sloping aspect etc.
+- Identifying the main problems with the existing design e.g. limited shade, need to create boundaries between different zones of the garden, difficult sloping aspect, lack of privacy etc.

 - Identifying motivating influences on choice of garden e.g. desire to be environmentally friendly, desire to incorporate certain style of planting etc.